I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff

 Reissue: Rock Candy Records, 2005

 I will never forget the first time my 12-year-old self saw the Plasmatics' now-infamous music video for "The Damned," from their first (and only) major label album, 1982's Coup d'Etat, on MTV.
-I was only dimly aware of the shock-rockers' existence at the time (due mainly to the many hysterical headlines they'd garnered on the covers of rock magazines) but I had never experienced the musical attack of warrior woman Wendy O. Williams and her merry band of audio terrorists before.
+I was dimly aware of the shock-rockers' existence at the time (due mainly to the many hysterical headlines they'd garnered on the covers of rock magazines) but I had never experienced the musical attack of warrior woman Wendy O. Williams and her merry band of audio terrorists before.

 MTV apparently pulled "The Damned" from rotation after only a few airings due to concerns about its ultra-violence (despite the prominent "These are professionals, so don't try this at home, kids" disclaimer at the beginning of the vid), so I suppose I'm lucky I even saw it at all.

 All those memories come rushing back every time I place Coup d'Etat in my CD player and crank the volume to proper, ear-bleeding levels.
-This is an album that still sounds fresh and dangerous, nearly 40 (!) years after its release.
+This is an album that still sounds fresh and dangerous 40 (!) years after its release.

-I doubt that Capitol Records had any idea what they were getting into when they signed the Plasmatics, who were equal parts performance art-collective and noisy punk-rock band.
-The band was legendary for its live shows, which featured the scantily-clad Wendy protesting against conformity and calling for the destruction of society's norms as she chain-sawed guitars and amps, smashed TV's with sledgehammers, and blew up automobiles.
+I don't think Capitol Records had any idea what they were getting into when they signed the Plasmatics, who were equal parts performance art-collective and noisy punk-rock band.
+The Plasmatics were already legendary for their live shows, which featured the scantily-clad Wendy protesting against conformity and calling for the destruction of society's norms as she chain-sawed guitars and amps, smashed TV's with sledgehammers, and blew up automobiles.